Franco-Prussian War: Siege of Metz

-With the defeat of Marshal Bazaine's Army of the Rhine at Gravelotte, the French retired to Metz, where they were besieged by over 150,000 Prussian troops of the First and Second Armies.
+With the defeat of Marshal Bazaine's Army of the Rhine at Gravelotte, the French retreated to Metz, where they were besieged by over 150,000 Prussian troops of the First and Second Armies.
 Further military operations on the part of the army under Bazaine's command have drawn numerous criticisms from historians against its commander.
-It is stated with malicious irony that his occupation at that time was writing orders on hygiene and discipline, as well as playing dominoes.
+It was later stated with derogatory irony that his occupation at that time was writing orders on hygiene and discipline, as well as playing dominoes.
 Bazaine's surprising inactivity was a great relief to Moltke, who now had time to improve his lines around Metz and intensify the hunt for MacMahon.

 At this time, Napoleon III and MacMahon formed the new French Army of Châlons to march on to Metz to rescue Bazaine.
 Napoleon III personally led the army with Marshal MacMahon in attendance.
 The Army of Châlons marched northeast towards the Belgian border to avoid the Prussians before striking south to link up with Bazaine.
 The Prussians took advantage of this maneuver to catch the French in a pincer grip.
 Moltke left the Prussian First and Second Armies besieging Metz, except three corps detached to form the Army of the Meuse under the Crown Prince of Saxony.
 With this army and the Prussian Third Army, Moltke marched northward and caught up with the French at Beaumont on 30 August.
 After a sharp fight in which they lost 5,000 men and 40 cannons, the French withdrew toward Sedan.
 Having reformed in the town, the Army of Châlons was immediately isolated by the converging Prussian armies.
 Napoleon III ordered the army to break out of the encirclement immediately.
 With MacMahon wounded on the previous day, General Auguste Ducrot took command of the French troops in the field.